atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 ## Introduction

+Consider the following prerequisites, although feel free to continue reading even if you aren't following along locally.

 ### Considerations & Prerequisites
 - Kubernetes cluster with 3 worker nodes, each with 4x16 CPU/RAM
   - Other cluster configurations will work, although your precise results may differ